Thriving at work – by design!

 We hope to identify people who will champion these ideas when they return to their workplaces and so start to make a tangible difference to the Reading business community.
 This course is intended for individuals from a wide range of roles including but not limited to health and wellbeing leads, HR managers, senior executives and learning and development managers.

 - What is a Healthy and Ethical Workplace (HEW)?

 - Building understanding, communicating effectively and resolving conflict

 - Promoting positive mental health in the workplace

 - Understand what a healthy and ethical workplace means and why such workplaces are not only desirable but also necessary to address today’s complex challenges.

-- Have a toolkit of communication skills which can be used in a variety of situations to improve your communication with others.
+- A toolkit of communication skills which can be used in a variety of situations to improve your interactions with others.

-- Have a defined approach for resolving conflict before it escalates.
+- A defined approach for resolving conflict before it escalates.

-- Have explored some of the common mental health problems facing people today and how we can support those who experience these conditions
+- Awareness of some of the common mental health problems facing people today and how we can support those who experience these conditions.

 - Create a personal starting point for building resilience.